jenjjy/portfolio/README.md

-# Jennifer Yiu
+# Portfolio

-Built with React and SCSS!
+Built with React, Material-UI, and SCSS!

 ## Start developing